South West Pacific (film)

 South West Pacific is a 1943 propaganda short Australian film directed by Ken G. Hall which focuses on Australia as the main Allied base in the South West Pacific area.
 Actors depict a cross section of Australians involved in the war effort.
+It has been called "the most controversial Australian film of the war."

 Plot

 A series of everyday people talk about their contributions to the war effort.
 A motor mechanic speaks about how he was working happily in 1939, not thinking much of the crisis in Europe; he subsequently began making aircraft and enlisted in the Volunteer Defence Force.

 The factory manager talks about how Australia has increased its industrial capacity and the high rates of tax necessary to pay for it.
 In peace time he was an engineer in charge of a cosmetics factory.
 He talks in particular about the munitions and weapons made in Australia.

 Old Man Stewart, the farmer, talks about how the war interrupted his life and the importance of getting on with the job of growing food.
 He speaks about the female land army.

 A man on a tractor, a former milkman, talks about his job building roads and aerodromes.
 His daughter Gwennie is working making munitions.
 She used to work in a beauty parlour and now pours TNT into munitions.
 She talks about the varied things women do in the war.

 Her boyfriend Bill is in the navy.
 He talks about the Australia navy, the battles they lost, including the Sydney, Perth and Canberra.

 Bill and Gwennie are at a cafe when they meet a merchant seaman who has survived several attacks and sinkings.
 He talks about the role of the merchant navy in transporting troops, munitions and food.

 An RAAF pilot banters with an RAF pilot in New Guinea.
 They go off on a mission.
 An RAF mechanic and RAAF mechanic banter and worry about their pilots.
 Then with an American mechanic "Brooklyn" they remember the bombing of Darwin and talk about how the Allies will defeat Japan.

 In the jungle, an Australian and American soldier get cut off together.
 The Australian soldier reminisces about service in Tobruk, Greek, Greece and the Malayan campaign.
 He praises his English, Indian and New Zealand allies.
 The Australian has a brother taken POW in Malaya, the American a brother in Bataan.
 They vow to get revenge on the Japanese.

 The narrator then talks about Peter Lalor, the Eureka Rebellion and the vow taken at the Eureka Stockade.